|Gorgeous bride and a nice suit|

 Shortly after starting to date, my grandmother passed away from health complications and during the funeral, my then girlfriend practically met my entire family in one fell swoop (everybody loved her!
 In fact, I got several side comments about how beautiful and smart she was; hint, hint, she’s a keeper!).

 Another tragic turn happened six months after starting our courtship.
 Her father suffered a massive heart attack and died at the age of 53.
-It was very difficult for her and her family but it may have drawn us closer to one another and several months later we got engaged (although she would argue that I never formally asked her to marry me!).
+It was very difficult for her and her family but it may have drawn us closer to one another and several months later we got engaged (although she would argue that I never formally proposed!).

-Because of everything that had happened in that little more than a year of dating and engagement, and the fact that I had been divorced and neither of us was practicing our faith very well (and my understanding of sacramental marriage was non-existent), we decided to get married civilly.
+Because of everything that had happened in that little more than a year of dating and engagement, and the fact that neither of us was practicing our faith very well (not to mention, my understanding of sacramental marriage was non-existent), we decided to get married civilly.

 |God has been good to me|